pesuyn/AR-APP/README.md

 ## Status of the Project
 **Accomplishment**
-- Detection of real faces using ARCore
+- Detection of real faces using ARCore .
 - Created diversity of filters for applying filters to real faces.
-- Apply filters to real faces
+- Apply filters to real faces.

+## Prerequisites
+- You have installed all the Deployment environment/System Requirements.
+- You have a basic understanding of Java.

+## Terms & Conditions
+- By downloading the ARCore SDK for Android, you agree that the Google APIs Terms of Service governs your use there of.

+## User privacy requirements
+- You must disclose the use of Google Play Services for AR (ARCore) and how it collects and processes data, prominently in your application, easily accessible to users.
+You can do this by adding the following text on your main menu or notice screen: "This application runs on Google Play Services for AR (ARCore), which is provided by Google LLC and governed by the Google Privacy Policy".

 ## Get started
 - To build the project, download or clone and open it in Android Studio.
 All dependencies should automatically be fetched by Android Studio.
 - You can check if your device is supported on [this list](https://developers.google.com/ar/discover/#supported_devices).
-- To run the project, connect your phone/tablets and run app
+- To run the project, connect your phone/tablets and run app .
-- While running the app you can switch the filter by choosing another filter in the filters list
+- While running the app you can switch the filter by choosing another filter in the filters list.
-- Wait for the filter to apply on your faces, then take a photo by press on the camera button
+- Wait for the filter to apply on your faces, then take a photo by press on the camera button .